Finding Focus: Reflections on a Decade of Work in End-of-Life Care

 Over the course of a decade, CHCF’s grantmaking portfolio developed organically, responding to persistent needs and sudden opportunities as it simultaneously worked multiple levers among policymakers, consumers, clinicians, and insurers.
 The foundation assembled a mosaic of services and interventions that proved mutually reinforcing, branching out over time while consistently bolstering the main goals and prime strategies.

-Use the interactive timeline below to learn more about the major milestones of CHCF’s work in end-of-life care.
 The full report, Finding Focus: Reflections on a Decade of Work in End-of-Life Care, is available under Document Downloads.